David Nalbandian: 2003–2004

 Nalbandian did not reach another major final in 2003.
 At Wimbledon he lost to Tim Henman, following a stomach injury during his previous match against Karol Kucera.
 In 2004, Nalbandian achieved his best result at the French Open reaching the semifinals, losing to eventual champion Gastón Gaudio.
-Although he did not win any titles in 2004, he did finish runner-up at both the Rome Masters and the Madrid Masters,by Carlos Moyá and Marat Safin respectively.
+Although he did not win any titles in 2004, he did finish runner-up at both the Rome Masters and the Madrid Masters, by Carlos Moyá and Marat Safin respectively.
 He broke into the top 5 for the first time in his career in August and finished 2004 ranked as the World No. 9 player.

 2005

 In 2005, Nalbandian advanced to the quarterfinals of the Australian Open, Wimbledon, and the U.S. Open.
+At Wimbledon, Nalbandian came from two sets down to defeat Andy Murray in the third round, in what was Murray's first Major tournament.
+He wound up being the only player to ever defeat Murray from two sets down.
 He also won the Tennis Masters Cup, becoming only the second Argentine tennis player in history (after Guillermo Vilas in 1974) to win the year-end tournament.
 Having replaced Andy Roddick, he won two of his three group matches (to Federer, Ivan Ljubičić, and Guillermo Coria).
 In the semifinals, he defeated Russian Nikolay Davydenko, and in the final, he beat World No. 1 Roger Federer in a fifth-set tiebreak after coming from two sets down, with Federer succumbing to a right ankle injury after laboring out the first two sets in tiebreaks.
 Nalbandian became the first player to win the cup without previously attaining a Grand Slam or Masters Series title.